I, Tonya Turns Tonya Harding From a Punchline Into a Sympathetic Character

 I have to admit that I went into the Toronto International Film Festival premiere expecting an evil little scheming white-trash I, Claudius and came out dabbing at my tears, thinking, “Where’s Tonya?
 I want to see her face when she gets a standing ovation.”
 But Tonya’s not here and who can blame her for being wary?
 She knows her name is a punchline.
 She even says it in the movie.

 I, Tonya is not by any means a weeper.
 It’s a black comedy, and parts of it are too broad, like a second-rate Coen brothers movie.
 (The festival already has a second-rate Coen brothers script — or part of one — with Suburbicon.)
-Many of the meta jokes — when the characters turn to the camera and say things like, “I didn’t really do this!” — feel cheap.
+Many of the meta-jokes — when the characters turn to the camera and say things like, “I didn’t really do this!” — feel cheap.
 The story is good enough not to need them.

 The structural gimmick is that the actors play their characters 25 years after the “incident,” and each spins (bitterly) his or her own version of what happened.
 Director Craig Gillespie and screenwriter Steven Rogers seem to take Tonya at her word, though.
-They know they have the mother of all bad mother stories.
+They know they have the mother of all bad-mother stories.

 The mother, LaVona Golden, is played to howling effect by Allison Janney with what The Drama of the Gifted Child author Alice Miller might describe as a perfect storm of narcissism — she’s a righteous saboteur.
 Janney purges the moistness from her voice, so that her words come out low, gritty, and unmusical.
 She looks and sounds like the husk of a cicada you find sometimes in summer.
 Her soul is desiccated.
 She shoves Tonya out on the ice, angry over her losses and jealous over her wins.
 “You skate like a graceless bull dyke,” she tells Tonya.
 And she hits, too.
 She’s violent enough to drive Tonya into the arms of the first man to tell her she’s pretty, Jeff Gillooly (Sebastian Stan), who unfortunately hits more often and harder.
 No wonder she skates without smiling.